sleepymalc/pbb.wtf/content/posts/Marta/index.md

 "Shift+F7" 	"core.new.file"
 ```

 You can bind it to your favorite keybindings to match your own habits.
-For me, since [TotalFinder](https://totalfinder.binaryage.com/) follows the same shortcut as Finder, hence I change it to
+For me, since [TotalFinder](https://totalfinder.binaryage.com/) follows the same shortcut as Finder, I changed it to

 ```JSON
 "Shift+Cmd+n"   "core.new.folder"